pmacaluso3/express_routes_inventory/README.md

   3a.
 Ideally you could config this package to either display the routes in browser, or console.log them 3b.
 Minimize dependencies: if displaying your routes in browser, res.send it so as to not depend on ejs

+## Running this project
+Clone down, `npm index.js`, and visit localhost:3000/routes

+## Contributing
+Cut a feature branch and make a PR!